Karna Madhabpur

 Karna Madhabpur is a village in Barrackpore II CD Block in Barrackpore subdivision of North 24 Parganas district in the state of West Bengal, India.
-It is close to Kolkata and also a part of Kolkata Urban Agglomeration.

 Geography

 Location

 Khardaha, Bandipur, Bilkanda and Nilganj are located nearby.

 96% of the population of Barrackpore subdivision (partly presented in the map alongside, all places marked in the map is linked in the full screen map) lives in urban areas.
 In 2011, it had a density of population of 10,967 per km2.
 The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire Municipal area and thereafter ward-wise.